 The back gate from the family housing to the lodge should remain shut.

-The main library door should remain shut and on swipe access only.
+The main library door should remain shut and on swipe card access only.

 Sundays and National Holidays